Ludwig Wörl

-Ludwig Wörl (1906 – 27 August 1967), was a carpenter by profession.
-He was an opponent of Nazism, and as a result of his actions, was imprisoned in the Nazi concentration camps.
+Ludwig Wörl (1906 – 27 August 1967) was a carpenter by profession.
+He was an opponent of Nazism, and as a result of his actions, was imprisoned for 11 years in different Nazi concentration camps, including Dachau and Auschwitz.
 He received the title of Righteous Among the Nations file #1 (the first to be recognized) for rescuing Jews in concentration camps.

 Activity during WWII

 One of Wörl's anti-Nazi activities was to publish information booklets to the general public in Munich about the terrible conditions in the Nazi concentration camps.
 This action caused his imprisonment in Dachau 1934, by the Gestapo.
-After nine months in a dark detention cell, he was first transferred to the camp's carpentry shop and eventually became a paramedic in the medical clinic.
-In 1942, there was an outbreak of the Typhus in Auschwitz, that resulted in the deaths of tens of thousands of Auschwitz prisoners and personnel.
-In order to deal with the disease, Wörl was sent together with 17 other male nurses to the camp's clinic.
+After nine months in a detention cell, he was first transferred to the camp's carpentry shop and eventually became a paramedic in the medical clinic.
+He had no more than basic medical knowledge.
+After being trained to make X-ray images, in 1939 he was put in charge of the entire polyclinic.

+Towards the end of 1939, Wörl was transferred for a period of five months to KZ Flossenbürg.
+Here Wörl was active as a nurse as well.
+He saved the life of future SPD-leader Kurt Schumacher, who suffered from a heart disorder.
+In March 1940 he was back in Dachau.
+In August 1942.
+He was put on a penal transport to Auschwitz on charges of having listened to a foreign radio station in the radiology department.
+His destination was Auschwitz.

+Auschwitz

+In 1942, there was an outbreak of typhus in Auschwitz, that resulted in the deaths of tens of thousands of Auschwitz prisoners and personnel.
+During his imprisonment in Auschwitz, Wörl stayed in the Stammlager as well as in Monowitz.
+He was registered as prisoner 60363.

+Soom he was appointed as the Blockältester (the block elder) of the hospital barracks in the Stammlager.
+At the end of October 1942 Wörl was transferred to Auschwitz III in Monowitz, where he was put in charge of the camp hospital for five months.
+Combatting spotted typhus was one of his tasks.
+After that, he was brought back to the main camp.

-Appointed as the Lagerälteste (the camp elder) of the hospital barracks, Wörl employed Jewish doctors, against the express orders of the SS, and saved them from certain death.
+Both in the main camp as in Monowitz, Wörl employed Jewish doctors, against the express orders of the SS, and saved them from certain death.
 Wörl, who cared for the health of his patients in the camp, put his life at constant risk in order to obtain the minimum medical equipment for the treatment of the prisoners.
 He would falsify patient data lists, in order to save them from the gas chambers.
-As a result of consistent opposition to the orders of SS doctors aimed at deciding the number of patients, Wörl was arrested and re-imprisoned in an isolated detention cell.
+As a result of consistent opposition to the orders of SS doctors aimed at deciding the number of patients, in August 1943 Wörl was arrested and re-imprisoned in an isolated detention cell.

+After his release, by virtue of his German descent and seniority, he served as Block Elder in Block 15.
+In January 1944 Wörl was appointed Lagerältester (Camp Elder) in the Auschwitz main camp.